CSX profit drops 27% as railroad shipments decline amid construction projects and flooding

 CEO Joe Hinrichs said the quarter was disappointing but the railroad is committed to improving its performance.
 And even with the delayed and missed shipments Hinrichs said shippers still gave the railroad good marks on a customer service survey because CSX worked to keep them updated on problems.

+Hinrichs said that right now two of CSX's main north-south routes are closed on the East Coast so it had to shift traffic over to the central and western parts of its network, which are now crowded.
+Then when customers weren't getting their empty rail cars returned on time because of the delays they added additional cars and added to the congestion.

+“The resiliency of our network has been diminished because we lost some routes,” Hinrichs said in an interview with The Associated Press.
+Later he added “The shocks are what we are having trouble responding to.”

-Hinrichs said he still expects volume to increase this year, but it's hard to predict how much because of all the uncertainty about trade policy.
+Hinrichs said he still expects volume to increase overall this year, but it's hard to predict how much because of all the uncertainty about trade policy.
+But right now demand is still holding steady across most sectors while companies wait to see which tariffs are going to stick.

 President Donald Trump's trade war could lead to a drop in shipments of imported goods, but so far the railroad said demand remains fairly steady.
 And in the long run, CSX could benefit from the expected increase in U.S. manufacturing because the railroad will haul raw materials and finished products for those factories.